About South Flyfisher

 About Southflyfisher

-Michael Gregg | Fly Fisher | Explorer | Honest Gear Tester
+Edited by Michael Gregg | Fly Fisher | Explorer | Honest Gear Tester

 I write honestly about the products I use and share insights from the field – what works, what doesn’t, and where things are headed for those of us chasing trout and saltwater species around the globe.